 - an additional PCR test at the Berklee Testing Center five to seven days prior to the performance, and

 - a rapid test on the day of the performance at the Berklee Testing Center.
 On days when the Berklee Testing Center is closed, rapid tests will be available for event leaders to distribute.

 Clean, high-quality masks are required in all rehearsals, including specialized masks for vocalists, wind, and brass instruments.
 Bell covers for brass and wind instruments are also required.

 When possible, we strongly encourage physical distancing during rehearsals and performances.

 Quarantine and Isolation

-- Students: We encourage you to limit non-essential travel and follow CDC guidelines should you need to leave Boston or New York City during this time.
+- Students: We encourage you to limit non-essential travel and follow CDC guidelines should you need to leave Boston during this time.

 - Faculty and staff: Berklee allows essential business-related travel that is approved by a senior vice president.
 Read the full travel policy (login required), including guidance for personal travel.